mmayet/evolution_of_law_and_predictions/code/01_data_collection/README.md

 1. [`00_category_book_links.py`](00_category_book_links.py) Get direct links to every category, and every book within that category.
 Save that as a `.json` for further traversals.
 2. [`01_scrape_books.py`](01_scrape_books.py) Collect every page of every book, along with relevant information (author name, author death date, number of pages), create a `Book` object, and then save each book as a `.json`. (*Note: Once all the data are gathered, all the book files will be dynamically pushed to a PostgreSQL DB in AWS.*)
 3. [`02_clean_json.py`](02_clean_json.py) Scan through all the `Book.json` files ensuring that all numbers are properly encoded as `int64` objects, strings are properly encoded as `object`, and verify all the data (as best as a computer can).
+4. [`03_get_book_titles.py`](03_get_book_titles.py) Re-collect all book titles (since first attempt didn't have proper UTF-8 encoding), and also create an ordered JSON file.
+This will be useful when using models that require order (such as looking how each book by time, and looking at similarities with just an index number).

 #### Technicalities:
 1. Scraping is terribly slow within a `.ipynb` file.